 21 months into the pandemic, it is time for me to speak up.
 Well over 50% of Bikram Yoga studios in the U.S. have closed since spring 2020, and that wave of closures is not over.
 I have been doing everything I can to not be one of those who close, and I will continue to do everything I can.
 But at this point a broader base of support is required, and I am asking YOU to be a part of this.

 If you have not yet attended our Thursday evening warm class, you have yet to be part of a special treat.

 Since 2016, we have regularly invited youth ages 6 and up to participate in the second half of the traditional Bikram Yoga series, and many have “graduated” to practicing the whole class now.

 This month we have a few very special things to celebrate.

 First: our youngest student, Summer, has been practicing regularly since mid-March, 2017.
-She started her practice when she was 5 years old!
-It is now her one-year anniversary, and she has completed 27 classes.

 Our annual Spring Yoga Buddy Challenge is a true highlight of the year and takes place from April 1 – May 31 each year.

 It expands and deepens our practice and understanding of yoga, and it is so much fun!!